-The United Kingdom hereby extended its Hong Kong territory by another 300.000 square kilometers (115.831 square miles).
+The United Kingdom hereby extended its Hong Kong territory by another 300.000 square kilometres (115.831 square miles).
 The United Kingdom deemed an expansion of territory as necessary to protect its colony of Hong Kong.
-To this end, the United Kingdom “leases” (without paying rent) the New Territories from the Qing Empire for a period of 99 years until June 30 1997, which was deemed “as good as forever.”
+To this end, the United Kingdom “leases” (without paying rent) the New Territories from the Qing Empire for a period of 99 years until June 30, 1997, which was deemed “as good as forever.”

 The lease, however, did not last forever.
 On July 1st 1997 the entirety of the Crown Colony, including Hong Kong and Kowloon, was reverted to Chinese rule.

 In the spring of 1898 the Qing was forced to sign several other similar leases with the Germans, the Russians and the French over the territories of Kiaotschou Bay ( 膠州灣/胶州湾) for the Germans, Dalian (大连/大連) and Port Arthur (旅順口/旅顺口) for the Russians and Kwang-Chou-Wan (廣州灣/广州湾) for the French, while also signing away Weihaiwei (威海衛/威海卫) in Shantung to the English.